-A grade of "I" is given at the faculty member's discretion to a student who has completed at least 67% of the course requirements, including attendance, and has a reasonable likelihood of successfully completing the course requirements in the extended time allowed.
-Students must be passing the portion of the course completed to be eligible for either the "I" grade.
-Any course for which a student receives an "I" must be completed within ten days after the end of the course.
-Failure to complete the required coursework within the designated time will result in a course grade assigned based on the coursework completed prior to the end of the term/session.
+A grade of "I" is awarded at the faculty member's discretion when a student has a reasonable likelihood of successfully completing the course requirements during the extended time allowed.
+Any outstanding coursework must be completed within ten calendar days after the end of the term.
+If the required coursework is not complete within the ten calendar days, the "I" grade will revert to the grade earned for all coursework completed prior to the "I" grade being awarded.